Tag: mobile

 Smartphones accounted for 25.8 per cent of worldwide mobile ad traffic in August, up 3.4 per cent since May 2008, according to AdMob’s August 2008 Mobile Metrics Report.

 Nokia dominates globally, with a 62.4 per cent slice of the traffic in August and more than 50 per cent in every region except North America.
+In the US, where Nokia does not have a top 20 ranked smartphone, RIM rules the roost.

 Microsoft is to create an online software store for its Windows Mobile platform.

-To be called Skymarket, the online store for mobile software follows Apple’s iPhone App Store and Google’s plans for an App Market for its Android smartphone platform.
+The move follows similar endeavours, first by Apple with its already launched iPhone App Store and then more recently with Google’s plans to set up an App Market for its Android smartphone platform.

-AT&T Navigator is now available in 20 countries after the service was extended to offer global coverage, putting it almost on a par with many standalone GPS units.
+AT&T Navigator is now available in 20 countries after the service was extended to offer international coverage.

 Research shows that American teenagers have at their disposal an estimated US$200 billion annually in discretionary spending.